Microchip-MPLAB-Harmony/reference_apps/apps/pic32mk_gp_db/pic32mk_getting_started/readme.md

 - Also, notice LED1 blinking at a 500 millisecond rate
 - You may vary the temperature by placing your finger on the temperature sensor (for a few seconds)
 <img src = "images/temp_sensor_placement.png" width="525" height="590" align="middle">
-- Press the S1 switch on the PIC32MK General Purpose (GP) Development Board to change the default sampling rate to one second
+- Press the S1 switch on the PIC32MK General Purpose (GP) Development Kit to change the default sampling rate to one second
 <img src = "images/user_button_placement.png" width="525" height="590" align="middle">
 <img src = "images/result2.png" width="345" height="165" align="middle">
-- Every subsequent press of switch S1 on the PIC32MK General Purpose (GP) Development Board changes the default sampling rate to two seconds, four seconds, 500 milliseconds and back to one second in cyclic order as shown below
+- Every subsequent press of switch S1 on the PIC32MK General Purpose (GP) Development Kit changes the default sampling rate to two seconds, four seconds, 500 milliseconds and back to one second in cyclic order as shown below
 <img src = "images/result3.png" width="315" height="440" align="middle">

 - While the temperature sampling rate changes on every switch S1 press, notice LED1 toggling at the same sampling rate